Teredell/FCC/002 - JavaScript Algorithms & Data Structures/009 - Intermediate Algorithm Scripting/IAS README.md

 Lesson 9: Looks like the help answers are way over-complicated.
 My solution almost looks too simple, but it passes!

-Lesson 10: so arguments is a keyword that literally replaces accessing the input parameters name.
+Lesson 10: So arguments is a keyword that literally replaces accessing the input parameters name.
 I really don't recall this being covered.
 I solved without revealing the answers.
 Only to find some of the answers actually changed the input parameter arr to ...arr, which I didnt know was allowed.
 I did google a fair bit but I got there and my solutiuon is almost verbatum answer 2.
 Sidenote - putting comments with ideas of how I'm going to tackle one of these in parts seems to help.

-Lesson 11: relatively simple switch and build an array and join to a string.
+Lesson 11: Relatively simple switch and build an array and join to a string.
 Other more terse solutions existed but this was basically one of them.

 Lesson 12: Too busy at work with 2 missing from ofice, finally got back into this 2 days later!
 Seemed to get over inital confusion relatively quickly.
 Once I figured out how to make a Fibonacci sequence I was away, other soltutions a little different but mine works too.
 Also first practical use of a do...while loop.